 14. His Suit Was Made By Brooks Brothers

-Brooks Brothers is the oldest men’s clothier in the United States.
-Founded in 1818, they are famous for outfitting 31 of 45 United States Presidents.
+Brooks Brothers is probably the oldest and most famous clothier in the States.
+Founded in 1818, they became popular among the Presidents of United States, as they tailored outfits for 31 of 45 United States Presidents.
 From Theodore Roosevelt, who was so fond of Brooks Brothers that he ordered his uniform from them during the Spanish-American War, to Bill Clinton and Barack Obama were known to wear it’s clothing lines.
 But, it was actually Lincoln, who started this trend.